jobvs/dropdown-type-ahead/README.md

-# Dropdown TypeAhead Reference
+# Dropdown Typeahead
-An input widget that can be used to display and edit associations
+An input widget used to display and edit associations

 ## Features
 * Allow the user to search for matching options